MadScienceZone/gma-mapper/README.md

 In the mean time, we're moving individual parts of GMA (specifically the map server and clients) into their own repositories.
 This is the client repository.

+## Installation
+The easiest way to use the GMA mapper tool is to use one of the pre-compiled binaries in the `signed-releases` directory.
+(Alternatively, you can build the code from the sources here.
+You'll just need to have a Go compiler (1.18 or later) and the Tcl/Tk developer libraries installed.)

+### Windows
+You will need the Tcl/Tk runtime DLL installed on your system.
+You can obtain one from ActiveState for free.

+### Linux/BSD
+### MacOS
+The Apple-supplied Tcl/Tk libraries are known to have numerous issues.
+You should locally install a more up-to-date version directly.

 ## Documentation
 In the repository you will find manpages which document the usage of the client itself, the file format used for storage of map data, and the network